 University Writing Project

 The University Writing Project (UWP) is an in-house assessment of student writing that utilizes course-embedded assignments to assess writing performance of college juniors and seniors from across the university.
-Each year, a scoring team from the Department of English evaluates samples of student writing assignments using a rubric developed from the Written Communication and Critical Thinking AAC&U VALUE rubrics.
+Each year, a scoring team from the Department of English evaluates samples of student writing assignments using a modified rubric modeled after the AAC&U VALUE Rubrics for Written Communication and Critical Thinking.
 Each sample is rated on seven criteria using a scale ranging from 1 (developing) to 4 (proficient).
 Results from this assessment are shared with university stakeholders.